BijoSebastian/ED5315_Mobile_Robot_Sim_Setup/Assignment_2/README.md

 being handed their positions directly, you must detect them yourself each control-loop iteration, from:
 - `image`: an RGB array from the onboard camera (`ed5315.sensors.read_camera_image`) - already upscaled for reliable ArUco decoding.
+CoppeliaSim's standard perspective vision sensor assumes an ideal pinhole camera with zero distortion.
   `robot_params.vision_fov` / `robot_params.vision_resolution` describe its field of view
-  and native resolution.
+  and native resolution. `robot_params.aruco_tag_size` describes the Aruco tag size.
+The obstacles in the scene uses ArUco tag family: cv2.aruco.DICT_4X4_50, with ids 0, 1, 2, 3, 4, 5.
+  Each obstacle has six tags on it but all with the same id, to allow identification from any angle.
 - `lidar_scan`: a full-circle range scan (`ed5315.sensors.read_lidar`).

 Some obstacle in the scene moves; some are stationary.
 Use `robot_state` (still ground truth) to convert a detection